crschnick/pdx_unlimiter/README.md

 If you are facing these issues, click on "More info" and then "Run anyway".

 ### [Linux .deb Installer](https://github.com/crschnick/pdxu_launcher/releases/latest/download/pdxu_installer-linux.deb)

-Note that the Linux version is relatively new and has only been tested on a few systems.
-Please report any issues that you are having with it.

 # Features